 For on-page SEO content, Google favours content that is well-written, in natural language and contains useful information.

-On-page content SEO has changed greatly over the past 10 years.
+On-page SEO content has changed greatly over the past 10 years.
 For example, one previous popular technique was keyword stuffing.
 This consisted of repeating the same keyword multiple times throughout the content.